BrandonClapp/moz-domain-checker/README.md

 5. Once all domains from `domains.txt` have been processed, the results raw results will be found inside of `results.jl`.
 In order to make sense of this information, a .csv file, titled with the appropriate timestamp, will also be created in the `./output` directory.

+6. Analyze the results and do further research on the domains that were filtered.
+Just because it has high metrics, doesn't mean that it's good.
+Do your research!

 **Logging**

 A verbose log stream is kept in `log.txt`.